 The Khopra Ridge (3640m) offers spectacular views of Dhaulagiri (8167m), Annapurna (8091m), Machhapuchhare (6993m), Nilgiri South (6839m) and Hiuchuli (6441m).
 From here you will descend to Tatopani, a hot spring spot, where you can dip and soothe yourself of any pain.
 Next day you will exit to Pokhara via Nayapul.

 Corporate Social Responsibility (CSR) Initiative:

-Community development programs started by locals in this area such as yak farming & cross breeding, cheese factory, Nepali lokta paper, local plum Jam and handmade wool products are added attractions for trekkers.
-Adventure Thirdpole Treks is dedicated to supporting these community programs by allocating certain percent of the trekking revenue under our Corporate Social Responsibility (CSR) and Sustainable Tourism initiative.
+Community development programs started by locals in this area such as yak farming & cross-breeding, cheese factory, Nepali Lokta paper, local plum Jam, and handmade wool products are added attractions for trekkers.
+Adventure Thirdpole Treks is dedicated to supporting these community programs by allocating a certain percent of the trekking revenue under our Corporate Social Responsibility (CSR) and Sustainable Tourism initiative.
 We encourage all our clients to choose Khopra Danda Trek.